Online registration will be available Fall 2023

 Log in to your group’s account under the “My Account” tab on the website.
 You’ll see how much your group owes and be able to make credit card payments on that page.

 If the camper registered online, the person who submitted the registration can log in to the account and cancel the registration.
-You may also call the Reservation Office 850-969-1555 to cancel any registrations.
+You may also call us at 850-969-1555 to cancel any registrations.

 Yes.
 We will refund all but the registration fee through the method it was paid.
 The registration fee is nonrefundable and nontransferable.
 No refunds are available if a participant attends any part of a week.